-To this effect, Acuité believes that the process of rating a CP Issue not only involves assessing the fundamental risks in the entity, but also ascertaining the structural (instrument specific) risks in the issue.
+Acuité believes that the process of rating a CP Issue entails the assessment of the fundamental risks in the entity and also ascertaining the structural (instrument specific) risks in the issue.
 This largely covers liquidity and refinancing risk apart from credit enhancement mechanisms (if any).